AdobeDocs/contributor.en/help/localization/machine-translation.md

 Adobe takes advantage of automatic translation capabilities to publish product support content in various languages, as close to content creation time as possible.
 Because support content is critical to product usage, we prioritize the translation of content by skilled professionals, but we may also opt for automatic translation where velocity and urgency matter most.

 Automatic translation is ubiquitous on the internet and its usage is generally accepted as a powerful information-gathering tool.
 It has been widely adopted for knowledge base content, where there may be little to no human intervention.
-Although there have been major technological breakthroughs in recent years, automatically-generated translations may contain occasional inaccuracies and errors in language and meaning.<!-- [Link to Legal Disclaimer, which could also appear on all MT pages.] -->
+Although there have been major technological breakthroughs in recent years, automatically-generated translations may contain occasional inaccuracies and errors in language and meaning.

 ### Automatic Translation via the Browser